 Designs and Options

 When entering the web interface of the UniSketch this is the overview you are presented with (for the ETH-GPI Link).
 By pressing on either of the In/Out pins the menu will jump to that particular input/output setting.
-Here you can define behavior for almost any of the ATEM parameters, control HyperDeck, SmartScope and VideoHub and more hardware devices.
-Check out the latest list at the UniSketch page.
+Here you can define behavior for almost any of the ATEM parameters, control HyperDeck, SmartScope and VideoHub and more hardware devices - see the overview on Device Cores.

 To learn the specific behaviour for GPI and GPO for each parameter we refer to the UniSketch manual.

 When you select an ATEM parameter to control, a number of options will appear such as selecting 1ME or 2ME, particular sources and default, Hold Down, Toggle or Cycle behaviour.

 This is a short demo of the UniSketch V2.0 web interface running on a ETH-GPI Link.
 The purpose of this demo is just to provide examples on how you configure devices in the UniSketch menu.

 If Hold Down is selected, the source will fall back to the previous source whenever the trigger is released.
 Toggle will select the source, but on a subsequent trigger, it will fall back to the previous value.
 If Cycle mode is selected, a trigger will set the next source on Program.

 Sets AUX source on the given AUX bus.

 If Hold Down is selected, the source will fall back to the previous source whenever the trigger is released.
 Toggle will select the source, but on a second trigger, it will fall back to the previous value.
 Hold Groups will fall back to a previous source for a group of triggers using a queue system and finally to the first previous value before any trigger in the group was activated.
 If Cycle mode is selected, a trigger will set the next source on the AUX bus.